-Hard drives with capacities well in excess of a Terabyte are now available.
+Hard drives with capacities of several Terabytes are now available.
 But a 500 GB drive is probably plenty for a single user who mainly uses standard office applications and doesn't store a lot of graphic, video, or music files.
 Chances are that the drive will wear out before you fill it up.

-But 500 GB drives are considered pretty small as hard drives come these days, so you'll probably find that you can buy a much larger drive for about the same price.
+On the other hand, 500 GB drives are considered pretty small as hard drives come these days, so you'll probably find that you can buy a much larger drive for a few dollars more.

 It's a lot easier and more economical to install a larger drive to begin with, then to have to install a larger drive later on when you have run out of drive space.
 So when pondering whether it's worth an extra ten bucks to step up to that bigger drive, the answer is probably yes.

 As with processors, most HDD's have a small amount of cache (of "buffer") DRAM memory built into the drive.
 The cache stores frequently-requested data so it doesn't have to be repeatedly read from the drive.
 It also allows the interface to operate higher speeds than those needed to read and write to the disk.
 The cache holds the data while the disk is catching up, as it were.
 A larger cache can therefore dramatically improve HDD performance and computer speed.

 The amount of hard drive cache at the time of this writing ranges from a skimpy 2 MB on el-cheapo drives, to 256 MB on extremely high-end drives.
 Personally, I suggest you buy a hard drive with 64 MB of cache at a minimumif you choose to use a HDD.
 Not only does more cache improve the computer's performance, but drives that come with a larger cache tend to be better-built, higher-end drives with longer warranties.